SEND Information Report

 - We have a qualified teacher delivering the Reading Recovery programme and nurture group.

-- We have 2 learning support assistants trained to deliver ‘Catch up’ Literacy and Numeracy.
+- We have 1 Teaching Assistant trained to deliver ‘Catch up’ Literacy.

-- We have an experienced learning support assistant delivering speech and language intervention to pupils with high language needs.
+- We have an experienced Teaching Assistant delivering speech and language intervention to pupils with high language needs.

 How will we secure equipment and facilities to support pupils with SEND?

-As a school we work closely with any external agencies that we feel are relevant to individual children’s needs within our school including: educational psychologists, specialist services for hearing impairments/visual impairments/Autistic Spectrum Disorders, Brent Inclusion Service; Health including – GPs, school nurses, clinical psychologists, paediatricians, speech & language therapists, physiotherapists, occupational therapists; social care services including locality teams, and social workers.
+As a school, we work closely with any external agencies that we feel are relevant to individual children’s needs within our school including: specialist services for hearing impairments/visual impairments/Autistic Spectrum Disorder, Brent Inclusion Service; Health including – GPs, school nurses, clinical psychologists, paediatricians, speech & language therapists, physiotherapists, occupational therapists; social care services including locality teams, and social workers.

 Where needed we seek to make reasonable adjustments and adaptations through the recommendations of our professional partners.
 This may involve the purchasing of specialist equipment.